The dynamic development of the airport world requires us to keep up to date, follow the current discourse and deal with new trends and standards.

 exhibitions, congresses, events, PR, social media, online, print.

 Ensuring the security of passengers and airport visitors in a consistent and sustainable manner has become a primary objective at airports in recent years.
-The participants in this working group deal with forward-looking concepts that guarantee the safety of people and infrastructure.
+The participants in this expert group deal with forward-looking concepts that guarantee the safety of people and infrastructure.

 What will check-in look like in the future?
 How will baggage be recorded and